mkhstar/react-directive/README.md

 # Pull Requests

 Pull requests are welcome.
-Open pull requests to the pr branch and make sure it all lint and tests are passing.
+Open pull requests to the develop branch and make sure it all lint and tests are passing.

 # License